RAC Modern Slavery Statement

 As identified in the Global Slavery Index, RAC operates in an industry and jurisdiction where the risks of slavery and human trafficking are relatively low.
 Nevertheless, we acknowledge we are not immune from the risks of slavery and human trafficking and have a responsibility to be alert to any risk.
 We therefore ensure we are continually assessing these risks and mitigating against their occurrence through our supplier onboarding processes as well as our standard contractual requirements.

-To strengthen our efforts further, this year we have begun to map our supply chain, to increase our understanding of businesses with which we work, and to understand how their supply chains operate in turn.
-We are currently focussing on our highest risk and business critical suppliers at present and will continue working through our remaining suppliers in future years.
-While at an early stage of roll out, this exercise has identified no key risks and no incidences of human slavery in our supply chain.
+To strengthen our efforts further, we continue to build on the exercise of mapping our supply chain to increase our understanding of businesses with which we work, and to understand how their supply chains operate in turn.
+So far we have focused on our highest risk and business critical suppliers and are now moving on to mapping the rest of our supply chain.
+To date we have not identified any key risks or incidences of human slavery in our supply chain.

-In addition we have strengthened governance in respect of our supply chain by the introduction of an enhanced Modern Slavery Due Diligence questionnaire which is utilised when considering contracting with suppliers who act in higher risk industries or areas.
-This has enabled us to better assess the risk of Modern Slavery entering our supply chain from the outset.
-Again, no notable risks have so far been identified.
+We have an enhanced Modern Slavery Due Diligence questionnaire which is utilised when considering contracting with suppliers who act in higher risk industries or areas.
+This enables us to better assess the risk of Modern Slavery entering our supply chain from the outset.
+Again, so far no key risks or incidences have been identified.

 Policies